Overstimulated Meaning: Viral Word with Deep Vibes

 Example: “After months of nonstop work, I’m burned out.”

-• Sensory overload: Too much sensory input causing discomfort, often used in clinical or autism contexts.
+• Sensory overload: Too much sensory input causes discomfort, often used in clinical or autism contexts.

 Example: “She had sensory overload at the noisy fair.”